zauni/pngmin/README.md

 grunt.loadNpmTasks('grunt-pngmin');
 ```

-You also have to download pngquant from their website: (http://pngquant.org).
-Default the task will search for the binary in `bin` folder.
+You also have to download pngquant from their website: [pngquant.org](http://pngquant.org).
+The task will search the pngquant binary in the `PATH` or as a fallback in `bin` folder in your project, but you can also set the path to the binary with the `binary` option.

 ## The "pngmin" task